reaktivstudios/gppro-google-webfonts/readme.txt

 The description covers it all.

+= Why Doesn't This Work On My Theme? =

+Because this is an add-on for [Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro").
+Without that plugin, nothing will work.

 = How Many Fonts Are Included? =

-There are 50 total fonts included
+There are 55 total fonts included

 = Why Aren't All Fonts Included? =